OrchardCMS/OrchardCore/src/index.md

 - Follow the samples on <https://github.com/OrchardCMS/OrchardCore.Samples> that will guide you on how to build **modular** and **multi-tenant** applications

+- Follow the tutorial inside the [Training Demo Module](https://github.com/Lombiq/Orchard-Training-Demo-Module) to learn how to develop Orchard Core modules.

 ### Command line

 - Install the latest version of the .NET Core SDK from this page <https://www.microsoft.com/net/download/core>